outpaddling/desktop-installer/README.md

 as tracked by [https://repology.org/](https://repology.org/).
-BSD systems + open source software provide everything most people need for their daily computer use, including office suites, multimedia, scientific computer, and much more.
+BSD systems + open source software provide everything most people need for their daily computer use, including office suites, multimedia, scientific computing, and much more.
 You have your choice of dozens of desktop environments to choose from.

 The Lumina desktop environment, one of dozens of choices: